Sinergia-Consortium-Precision-Mapping/tutorials/docs/index.md

 ﻿
-# SINERGIA - PRECISION BRAIN MAPPING

-Tutorials for the collaborators of the grant Precision Brain Mapping [2023 - 2027]
+This website is dedicated to the tutorials for the collaborators of the grant Precision Brain Mapping [2023 - 2027]